Alcohol withdrawal headaches are a common side effect as your body begins to detox from the substance.

-Alcohol withdrawal headaches commonly manifest when someone discontinues use.
 An alcohol withdrawal headache normally subsides within 12 to 24 hours of the last drink.
-The severity and duration of these headaches can vary depending on factors like the quantity of alcohol consumed and hydration levels.
+However, their severity and length vary depending on factors like the quantity of alcohol consumed and hydration levels.

 Does Alcohol Withdrawal Cause Headaches?